 (3) The magistrate may refuse to consider the application until the inspector gives the magistrate all the information the magistrate requires about the application in the way the magistrate requires.

-(4) The magistrate may issue the warrant only if satisfied there are reasonable grounds for suspecting —
+(4) The magistrate may issue the warrant only if satisfied there are reasonable grounds —

+(a) for suspecting the affairs or activities of a co-operative are being managed or conducted at the place; or

+(b) for suspecting there are relevant documents at the place; or

+(c) for suspecting —

-(a) there is a particular thing or activity that may provide evidence of an offence against this Act; and
+(i) there is a particular thing or activity that may provide evidence of an offence against this Act; and

-(b) that thing or activity is at the place, or may be at the place, within the next 7 days.
+(ii) that thing or activity is at the place, or may be at the place, within the next 7 days.